moysklad/driver-tracker-bot/README.md

 # Driver Tracker Bot

-A bot for slack who follows the updates of drivers for receipt printers.
+A bot for slack which monitors updates of receipt printer drivers.
-The bot check for updates every day in the same time.
+The bot checks for updates and notifies you when an update is available every day at the same time.

 ### Vendors

+- Atol (only 10.x versions)
 - Atol (only 9.x versions)
 - Dreamkas
 - Shtrih M